 "There is no more dangerous or disgusting habit than that of celebrating Christmas before it comes, as I am doing in this article.
 It is the very essence of a festival that it breaks upon one brilliantly and abruptly, that at one moment the great day is not and the next moment the great day is."

-What immediately springs to my mind when reading is the marvellous feeling of Christmas morning when we were children.
+Here Chesterton makes the great point of how our leaning towards early celebration of Christmas diminishes and takes away from the true celebration of Christmas.
+What immediately springs to my mind when reading this passage is the marvellous feeling of Christmas morning when we were children.
 Waking up full of excitement over a day that is unlike any other all year.
-Its a momentous feeling, really.
-I know my children are young enough that they're pretty impervious to time, days of the week, and months even.
-They only know what we tell them to prepare for and live blissfully in the moment, enjoying the security of routine yet finding the joy of the everyday.
-Chesterton reemphasizes the importance on saving all the presents, and secretly purchasing the needs of Christmas to make things special.To wake up and have a day so filled with magic, lights, and yes, presents must seem amazingly out of the blue to them.
-What a great way of expressing the goal of our Advent preparation, even for us cynical adults who are inundated with Christmas "music" blaring in every store from the middle of November on.
+Its a momentous feeling.
+I know my children are young enough that they're pretty impervious to time, days of the week, and even months.
+They only know what we tell them to prepare for and live blissfully in the moment, enjoying the security of routine yet finding the joy in the everyday.
+Chesterton reemphasizes the importance on saving all the presents, and secretly purchasing the needs of Christmas to make things special.To wake up and have a day so filled with magic, lights, and yes, presents, must seem amazingly out of the blue to them.
+What a great way of expressing the goal of our Advent preparation, even for us cynical adults who are inundated with Christmas "music" blaring in every store from the middle of November.

-Of course, Chesterton wasn't exactly in charge of the daily chores of his household.
-He most definitely didn't plan his Christmas turkey, the trimmings, the decorations, the simple gifts.
-His wife Frances handled most of his everyday needs and in working with his personal secretary scheduled his work life as well.
-Chesterton famously got on the wrong train when trying to return home, he was so absent-minded.
+Although Chesterton was a brilliant man, he most definitely was not a mother in charge of the household celebrations and preparations for Christmas.
 In other words, although this advice is completely apt and insightful, it seems pretty far from reality to today's mom who has a huge list of preparations for the big day in order to make a magical Christmas for everyone.
-I don't really have any answers to this problem.
-I think its a challenging part of life to be a mother and still cultivate an atmosphere in oneself that accommodates the true excitement and celebration of Christmas.
-But I think it requires tough decisions.
-Saying no to too many Christmas parties before Christmas, too much shopping, too much noise, too many toys for the kids.
-Maybe simplifying travel, cooking, decorating.
-To wake up on Christmas day as a mom surprised that it has sprung out of ordinary days would be a modern day miracle for sure, but cultivating a quiet during Advent in an effort to acknowledge the joy of Christmas is a little more attainable in small steps and brings us closer to that moment of amazement.
+I think its a challenging part of life to be a mother and still cultivate an atmosphere in oneself that accommodates the true excitement and celebration of Christmas, while also cultivating the quiet Advent preparation for our Saviour's birth.
+It requires tough decisions to balance this truth.
+Saying no to too many Christmas parties before Christmas, too much shopping, too much noise, too many toys for the kids and maybe simplifying travel, cooking, and decorating.
+To be a mom and wake up on Christmas day surprised that such a miraculous day has sprung out the would be a modern day miracle, but cultivating a quiet during Advent in an effort to acknowledge the joy of Christmas can be more attainable in small steps and might bring us closer to that same moment of amazement.

-"Of course, all this secrecy about Christmas is merely sentimental and ceremonial; if you do not life what is sentimental and ceremonial, do not celebrate Christmas at all"
+"Of course, all this secrecy about Christmas is merely sentimental and ceremonial; if you do not like what is sentimental and ceremonial, do not celebrate Christmas at all"

-Now I don't believe Chesterton is saying that Christmas itself, the birth of Christ and the celebration of the Incarnation, is in any way sentimental, but the festivities and how we celebrate the occasion is, when you boil it down, sentimental and ceremonial.
-I think today, many people think the practice of Advent to be needless, a little sentimental in a religious type of way, but really in shunning Advent they really are shunning the practices of Christmas.
-Chesterton is also giving a smackdown to those Scrooge's who say Christmas is just a time of needless tradtion and sentimentality that these people shouldn't celebrate Christmas at all, in other words no Christmas presents for them!
+Now I don't believe Chesterton is saying that Christmas itself, the birth of Christ and the celebration of the Incarnation, is in any way sentimental, but the festivities and how we celebrate the occasion with all our favourite Christmas trappings is sentimental and ceremonial.
+I think today many people confuse the season by thinking the practice of Advent, or the secrecy, to be needless and sentimental in a religious way.
+But in shunning Advent they really shun the practices of Christmas.
+At the same time Chesterton chides the ever-present Scrooge's who say Christmas is just needless sentimental tradition and that these people shouldn't celebrate Christmas at all.

 "There is no mark of the immense weak-mindedness of modernity that is more striking than this general disposition to keep up old forms, but to keep them up informally and feebly.
 Why take something which was only meant to be respectful and preserve it disresepctfully?
 Why take something which you could easily abolish as a superstition and carefully perpetuate it as a bore?"